jollyiwin/Myfree_GenAI_Bootcamp/sentence-constructor/meta-ai/chatgpt/prompt.md

 - Provide a possible sentence structure.
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English.
 - do not use romaji when showing Japanese except in the table of vocabulary.
+- when the student makes attempt, interpet their reading so they can see what they actually said.

 ## Formatting Instruction